PK/PD in the Brain

 - cOFM allows continuous monitoring of BBB integrity while simultaneously measuring biomarkers and pharmaceuticals.

-- cOFM allows daily, time-resolved measurements for each test subject for up to eight hours per day.
+- cOFM enables daily, time-resolved measurements over several days.
 This reduces the overall number of test subjects required.

 - cOFM can save time and money because the suitability of a neuroactive substance can already be determined at an early (preclinical) stage of drug development.

-- OFM probe from FEP material: 0.8 mm diameter, 3 mm length (variable)
+- OFM probe from PEEK material: 0.5 mm diameter, variable length (variable)

 - High-precision stereotactic implantation